CSpanias/cspanias.github.io/_posts/2023-12-20-PortSwigger - .md

     The `loadImage` URL takes a `filename` parameter and returns the contents of `218.png`.
 The image is stored under `/var/www/images`, so it is essentially calling `/var/www/images/218.png`.

-2. We can use `../` to navigate directories and requested anything we want from other directories:
+2. We can use `../` to navigate directories and requeste any file we want from other directories:

     ```html
     https://insecure-website.com/loadImage?filename=../../../etc/passwd